 For a linear economic model, the future is one of scarcity and risk.
 It becomes clear that such a model will be incapable of creating economic prosperity and providing food security for over 50 million people and rising.
 Circular economic models, on the other hand, create opportunity and abundance out of our current environmental challenges.
 Home-grown business models are already emerging, leading the way in this critical adaptation.

 AgriProtein, for example, is a Western Cape-based company feeding waste to fly larvae to create a natural and sustainable source of animal protein for livestock feed.
-As a byproduct, it is also creating a nutrient rich soil conditioner.
-This not only turns food waste into a valuable resource, it turns food waste into a solution for the unpalatable demand on natural resources by industrial farming.
+As a byproduct, it is also creating a nutrient-rich soil conditioner.
+This not only turns food waste into a valuable resource, but it also turns food waste into a solution for the unpalatable demand on natural resources by industrial farming.

 Meanwhile, Pretoria-based Locomute, a 100% black-owned company, is creating a platform for collaborative consumption through car sharing.
 Citizens can get from A to B by locating, reserving, and unlocking a car from a mobile phone app, and are billed per hour and kilometres travelled.
 Maintenance insurance and fuel are all included in the price.
 The reduced need for individual car ownership not only reduces urban carbon emissions and air quality but also tackles the growing problem of urban congestion.